River-Vora/River-Vora/README.md

 I'm 11 years old, I play baseball and `love to code`.
 I am new to GitHub.
 I have a twin brother [@Zen-Vora](https://github.com/Zen-Vora).

 - 👀 I’m interested in learning to use GitHub to collaborate with others and developing apps, games, and more.
-- 🌱 I’m currently learning the programming language Java, and I want to learn `C++` and `Kotlin`.
+- 🌱 I’m currently learning the programming language C, and I want to learn `Kotlin`.
-- 💞️ I’m looking to collaborate on developing apps, software, and games.
+- 💞️ I’m looking to collaborate on developing apps and software.
 - 📫 How to reach me: vorariver@gmail.com
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I play chess and love to do `math`!